NishanthPrasath/NishanthPrasath/README.md

 ## 🌱 What I'm Learning

-I'm currently diving deeper into advanced concepts in data engineering and analytics, and keeping up with the latest trends in the Data & AI space.
+I'm currently diving deeper into advanced concepts in data engineering and machine learning, and keeping up with the latest trends in the Data & AI space.

 ## 📫 Reach Out!